 To be eligible for this exclusion, you must have lived in your primary residence for at least a two year period out of the previous five years prior to the sale of your home.
 In addition, you cannot have claimed the §121 exclusion in the preceding two year period.
 You may also exclude gains on a changeover, such as a house being condemned or otherwise destroyed.

-If property was located in the U.S. then is will be reported by the agent responsible for the closing transaction on Form 1099-S. If you sold your primary residence abroad, there will be no form 1099-S and taxable portion of the gain will be determined at the time of preparation of your U.S. tax return.
+If property was located in the U.S. then it will be reported by the agent responsible for the closing transaction on Form 1099-S. If you sell your primary residence abroad, there will be no form 1099-S and the taxable portion of the gain will be determined at the time of preparation of your U.S. tax return.
 The rate at which you are taxed will depend on the tax bracket into which you fall.